 In the 9th grade, students visit the Brandeis Bardin Campus to spend a week reflecting on their own grade-community.
 They explore questions such as: what is the unique identity of our grade?
 What does this community give to me?
 What can I give back to it?

-(Zion Canyon National Park and Las Vegas)
+(Zion Canyon National Park)

 In their sophomore year, the journey to Zion National Park picks up those ideas and adds the element of “sacred place,” a natural setting with which we can form connections and within which powerful bonds can develop.